 While it is not uncommon to see electric buses in the fleets of larger cities, they are more of a rarity in mid-sized Southern cities like Baton Rouge.
 So what prompted CATS to make this addition to their fleet?

-In 2014, CATS commissioned a study by the University of New Orleans Transportation Institute in order to review alternative fuel options for its fleet.
+In 2014, Capital Area Transit System commissioned a study by the University of New Orleans Transportation Institute in order to review alternative fuel options for its fleet.
 At the time, CATS knew that some of its fleet would reach its useful age and need to be replaced.
 This set the stage to commission a study to assist with determining whether alternatively fueled buses could reduce costs and promote environmental sustainability.

 At the time the study was commissioned, CATS buses burned through about 2,000 gallons of fuel per day.
 The CATS fleet currently has 57 conventional diesel buses, 3 trolleys and 16 cutaway vans.
 A variety of alternative fuel options are available for public transit fleets, including compressed natural gas, liquified petroleum gas, biodiesel and electric or hybrid-electric, but the UNO study specifically recommended the switch to electric.
 After weighing specifics like feasibility and climate conditions specific to Baton Rouge, CATS decided to follow UNO’s recommendation to go electric.